Note: Sessions subject to change.

 Navigating the Era of Alternative Facts: Restoring Truth & Trust in the Media and Government

 With misleading, distorted, omitted and just wrong information being disseminated, who is the public to believe: media, government spokespersons or other?
-Panel discussion with leading media, public/media relations, and legal experts on how to regain the truth and trust in the media and government.
+A study shows that trust in all four key institutions – business, government, NGOs and media is at an all-time low.
+Join the panel discussion with leading media, public relations, and legal experts on how to regain the truth and trust in the media and government.

 Old Dogs, New Tricks